Newcastle and Gateshead Clean Air Zone: what you need to know

-In recent years, there have been several clean air zone schemes introduced across the UK, to help reduce greenhouse gas emissions by charging owners of vehicles that don’t meet the necessary criteria to enter the zone.
+In recent years, there have been several clean air zone schemes introduced across the UK, to help reduce greenhouse gas emissions and improve air quality.

-The creation of clean air zones in major UK cities is a part of the Government’ Air Quality Plan, which aims to tackle sources of pollution on our roads.
+The creation of clean air zones in major UK cities is a part of the Government’ Air Quality Plan, which aims to tackle sources of harmful emissions.

 The Government hopes that by working at a regional level, local authorities will take the most effective steps to contribute to improved air quality at a national level.